Azure/SaaS-Private-Connectivity/docs/tutorial/part3.md

 ### Package the files

 Add the two files (i.e. _mainTemplate.json_ and _createUiDefinition.json_) to a _.zip_ file named _app.zip_.
 The two files must be at the root level of the _.zip_ file.
-If you put them in a folder, you receive an error when creating the managed application definition that states the required files aren't present.
+If you put them in a folder, you receive an error when creating the Managed Application definition that states the required files aren't present.

 Upload the package to an accessible location from where it can be consumed.
 Check [this link](https://docs.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/publish-service-catalog-app?tabs=azure-cli#package-the-files) to learn how to publish them to a storage account.

-### Create the managed application definition
+### Create the Managed Application definition

 The next step is to select a user group, user, or application for managing the resources for the customer.
 This identity has permissions on the managed resource group according to the role that is assigned.
 The role can be any Azure built-in role like Owner or Contributor.